icidasset/icidasset/src/Writings/building-blocks.md

 ## Conclusion

-You may be wondering why am I using the phrase "building blocks", it's because, to me, this really feels like putting blocks together and sometimes dismantling them.
+You may be wondering why I'm using the phrase "building blocks", it's because, to me, this really feels like putting blocks together and sometimes dismantling them.

 ![](/images/fp/our-wall-type.png)